Bulgarian Historical Archive

 Catalogues, inventories and publications of the Portraits and Photographs collection

 The Collection has an illustrated card index and is inventoried in specialised editions, the most important of which are:

 Popsavova, D. Inventory of the Portraits and Photographs Collection (Opis na sbirkata “Portreti i snimki”).
 Vol. I-III.
 Sofia, 1975-1989;

 Popsavova, D. The photographs as historical sources (Fotografskite snimki kato istoricheski izvori).
 Sofia, 1984;

 Popsavova, D. and Jordan Peev.
 Rules for descriptions of photo materials (Pravila za opisvane na fotomateriali). – In: Izvestija na Darzhavna biblioteka “Vasil Kolarov” za 1953.
 Sofia, 1955, 287-293;

-Simeonova, R. The Union of Bulgarian Kingdom and Eastern Rumelia 1885-1895.
-Survey of photo-materials preserved in the Collection “Portraits and Photos” (Saedinenieto na Knjazhestvo Balgarija i Iztochna Rumelija 1885-1895.
+Simeonova, R. The unification of the Principality of Bulgaria and the province of Eastern Rumelia 1885-1895.
+Overview of photo materials contained in the Portraits and Photographs Collection (Saedinenieto na Knjazhestvo Balgarija i Iztochna Rumelija 1885-1895.
 Obzor na fotografski materiali, sahranjavani v sbirka “Portreti i snimki”).
 Sofia, 1985;

 Simeonova, R. The Bulgarian professional photographers and the April Uprising (Balgarskite profesionalni fotografi i Aprilskoto vastanie). – In: Godishnik na Obshtobalgarskija komitet “Vasil Levski”.
 Sofia, 2002, Vol. 4, 257-262